-Figure 14: Stereo point cloud generation environment (Figure 14), and triangulating the exact location of corresponding points in the environment.
+Fig 14.
+Stereo point cloud generation.

 In addition to persistently tracking targets of interest, two-dimensional visual servoing techniques allow for vehicle navigation with respect to the target (e.g., docking, object avoidance, surveying maneuvers).
 The Euclidean position and orientation information obtained by the vision system (most notably, normal distance to the target) can be used as additional feedback in visual servoing (Figure 15).
 Internal camera calibration and distortion parameters are obtained using [5].

+Fig 15.
+Sample of vision processing capabilities.

+F. Simulation

-Figure 15: Sample of vision processing capabilities F. Simulation A large effort was made to improve the tools that are used to simulate SubjuGator 8.
+A large effort was made to improve the tools that are used to simulate SubjuGator 8.
 This entailed moving the entire simulation stack to Gazebo.
-Gazebo allowed the team to tie into an already OpenGL graphics system to existing visualize the simulations (Figure 16), while also providing physics simulations via the ODE and Bullet physics engines.
+Gazebo allowed the team to tie into an already existing OpenGL graphics system to visualize the simulations (Figure 16), while also providing physics simulations via the ODE and Bullet physics engines.
 Gazebo tied in seamlessly with the already existing SubjuGator software.
 This allowed the team to not only emulate the protocols of the various hardware devices found on the AUV, but to also define vehicle dynamics, change physics properties, modify lighting on the fly, and also simulate sensor noise.
 In addition to providing these features, adding course elements and testing missions in a faster-than-real-time manner allowed the team to quickly prototype different strategies for solving missions and quickly receive constructive feedback.
-IV.
-COMMUNITY OUTREACH The SubjuGator team and the Machine Intelligence Laboratory are proud to partner with several organizations in Northwest and Central Florida to provide insightful outreach programs to our community.
-The SubjuGator team presents the SubjuGator family of vehicles to grade school students and community members at local museums,